annotation/text-fabric/docs/Use/Browser.md

 ## Shut down

 ??? abstract "About"
-    You can close the TF kernel and webserver by pressing Ctrl-C in the terminal or command prompt where you have started `text-fabric`.
+    You can close the TF kernel and web server by pressing Ctrl-C in the terminal or command prompt where you have started `text-fabric`.

 ??? abstract "Clean up"